gchq/stroom-docs/content/en/docs/user-guide/indexing/elasticsearch/indexing.md

 We will now explore how to create an Elasticsearch *index template*, which specifies field mappings and settings for one or more indices.

-## Create an Elasticsearch index template
+## Create an Elasticsearch Index Template

 For information on what index and component templates are, consult the Elastic {{< external-link "documentation" "https://www.elastic.co/guide/en/elasticsearch/reference/current/index-templates.html" >}}.